Eric Haydock

-Eric Haydock (born Eric John Haddock; 3 February 1943 – 5 January 2019) was a British musician, best known as the original bass guitarist of the Hollies from December 1962 until July 1966.
+Eric Haydock (born Eric John Haddock; 3 February 1943 – 5 January 2019) was a British musician, best known as the original bassist of the Hollies from December 1962 until July 1966.

 Career

 Haydock's first group, The Deltas, would become The Hollies in December 1962.

 A founding member of the Hollies, he was one of the first British musicians to play a Fender Bass VI, a six-string bass.
 During his short tenure with the band, he recorded bass on their earliest hits, including "Just One Look", "Look Through Any Window", and "I'm Alive" among many others.

 Haydock was infamous for being a practical joker, including one instance when he allegedly cut the power cords to the amplifiers being used by the Dave Clark Five on a concert bill shared with the Hollies.
 While his bandmates often enjoyed his antics when committed on others, when Haydock played tricks on the other Hollies, it was less appreciated, and led to some strained relations between the bassist and the other members from time to time.

 Although considered a good bass guitarist, he was replaced in 1966 by Bernie Calvert, after disputes related to the conduct of the band's managers.
 He wanted to raise £2,000 for a house, but when he failed to raise the money, he told manager Michael Cohen that he would not return to the band until he had sorted out his finances.
 A month later, he learned that he had been replaced.
 Bobby Elliott and others recalled that Haydock began missing live shows and recording sessions without warning, and had become unreliable (temporary session replacements on bass during this time included Klaus Voormann, Jack Bruce, and John Paul Jones).
 Years later, Graham Nash claimed that Haydock, although newly married, was also carrying on an affair with another woman, and did not want to tour with the Hollies any longer because he wanted to stay close to her.
 Haydock vehemently denied this when the story emerged in the press, and he also insisted that he only missed some concert and recording dates because he was ill, and that he provided his doctor's notes to the band to prove it.